Snowflake

 In order to integrate with Euno, create a custom role in Snowflake with the permissions listed below.
 In the code snippet below, we create a user euno_user, with a role euno_role.

-Euno discovers Snowflake resources by issuing SQL queries on Snowflake's and .
+Euno discovers Snowflake resources by issuing SQL queries on Snowflake's system database and information schema.
 The Snowflake role require the Snowflake USAGE grant on a Snowflake warehouse.
 In the code snippet below, we use the warehouse euno_dwh.
 The RSA_PUBLIC_KEY is generated by the source integration (see step 2).

 CREATE OR ALTER ROLE euno_role;